Contact Us : 800.874.5346 International: +1 352.375.0772

 Questions with two or three answer options

-Other times, the exam will pose a question and provide a number of statements separate from the answer choices.
+Some questions will provide a number of statements separate from the answer choices.
 The four answer choices will ask you specifically if one or more of the statements satisfy the question.

 This type of question can be one of the most difficult to answer, so we’ve made a special Gleim Instruct video reviewing the best approaches to multiple-choice questions.